What To Do If Your Parents Have No Retirement Savings

 - Should they set up a living will or power of attorney for future decisions?

 Early planning ensures they receive the best care possible without burdening family members.
+Planning ahead doesn’t mean expecting the worst.
+Instead, it simply ensures that if circumstances change in the future, everyone already understands the available options.

 It’s natural to want to help your parents financially, but be cautious about risking your own savings or retirement.
 While offering guidance, resources, and emotional support is essential, avoid making financial commitments that could jeopardise your own future stability.